 Lawful Basis for the Bernal Processing Personal Data

-The performance of a public task – the Bernal Institute may process your personal data where necessary to perform a task in the public interest.
+The performance of a public task – the Bernal Institute may process your personal data where necessary to perform a task in the public interest e.g. research.

 Protecting Your Personal Data

-Your personal data may be shared between members of staff within the Bernal Institute in order for the Bernal Institute to fulfil its functions and objects.
+Your personal data may be shared between members of staff within the Bernal Institute and in the University of Limerick only where necessary for the Bernal Institute to fulfil its functions and objects.

-In addition to the foregoing principle, the Bernal Institute will employ reasonable and appropriate administrative, technical, personnel, procedural and physical measures to safeguard your information against loss, theft and unauthorised users’ access, uses or modifications.
+In addition to the foregoing, the Bernal Institute will employ reasonable and appropriate administrative, technical, personnel, procedural and physical measures to safeguard your information against loss, theft and unauthorised users’ access, uses or modifications.